EmmanuelNcll/spring-boot-sandbox/README.md

 How to launch the dev environment locally, on port `8080`, with a Postgres database on port `5432`.

-> NB: Swagger UI will be available at http://localhost:8080/api/swagger-ui/index.html.
+Swagger UI will be available at http://localhost:8080/api/swagger-ui/index.html.

+You can authenticate using user `admin` with password `Password#1`.

 ### On Linux